 On Tuesday, August 14th 2007, Parks Canada in conjunction with the Hamilton Port Authority had a dedication ceremony at 13:00 hours to celebrate the completion of this restoration project and to acknowledge the dedication and determination of the people involved.
 After being launched at Pier 8 Hamilton Harbour, the restored boat puttered up to the jetty in front of HAIDA where one of the destroyer's forward guns fired three blank rounds in salute.

 Here, the cutter is alongside the boat floats at HMCS STAR.
 HAIDA's Shipkeeper, Jim Brewer looks on while Stoker Marg Mathers (partially in view) makes some final engine checks.
 (Photo by Gail Bell) Looking aft over top the fuel tank and engine casing.
 Although the 4 cylinder engine has a casing, it's still somewhat loud and probably made louder because of the wooden canopies.
 (Photo by Neil Bell) Engine instrument and control panel.
 The original bilge pump is still functional but is supplemented by an electric unit which has two intakes.
 To avoid an extra hole in the hull, the electric unit exhausts the water near the original egress point using a 'T' connector.
 (Photo by Neil Bell) Lighting control panel.
 (Photo by Jerry Proc) The White Ensign flies proudly.
-(Photo by Neil Bell) Aug 29/2007: Eastbound on Hamilton Bay with Jim Brewer at the tiller.
+(Photo by Neil Bell) Aug 29/2007: Looking east on Hamilton Bay with Jim Brewer at the tiller.
 In the background, at the top of the flag, is the largest of Heddle Marine's floating drydocks.
-(Photo by Jerry Proc) This is the normal berth for the cutter at night and during high winds.
-Otherwise the boat normally sits in the water, below the davits on HAIDA's starboard side.
+(Photo by Jerry Proc) This was the normal berth for the cutter at night and during high winds until it was moved to its permanent home in the Gift Shop Museum .
 (Photo by Jerry Proc)

 Construction: Clinker built - a method of ship building in which the side planks overlap along their edges.